ellinas/tf-helloworld/README.md

 A basic terraform init/plan/apply should suffice for a local setup.
 For terraform cloud, create a workspace pointing to your repo, configure aws access and input variables and then trigger a run.
 The setup should be complete in 5 minutes or so, with the ALB URL given as an output to access the application.

 ## App
-The app is a simple GO based web service which outputs the date/time, sunrise, sunset and solar noon info for a given location (this is hardcoded to New York).
-Two endpoints exist; one is at the root/base URL which performs the aforementioned function, while the other is at /health and simply outputs the current date/time which also serves as a health check for the application.
+The app is a simple GO based web service which outputs the date, sunrise, sunset and solar noon info for the users location (this defaults to New York for time and Cleveland for location).
+Two endpoints exist; one is at the root/base URL which performs the aforementioned function, while the other is at /health and simply outputs the default date/time which also serves as a health check for the application.

 ## Terraform modules
 | Module name      | Domain | Description |